Frome: Medieval

-Hales Castle was probably built in the years immediately after the Norman conquest of England in 1066.
+Hales Castle was probably built in the years immediately after the Norman Conquest of England in 1066.
 The circular ringwork is 120 ft in diameter and stands on the northern slope of Roddenbury Hill, close to the Iron Age Roddenbury Hillfort, to the south-east of Frome.
 It comprises banks and outer ditches and has an unfinished bailey.
 At a similar distance to the south-west of Frome stands Nunney Castle, "aesthetically the most impressive castle in Somerset," built from 1373 onwards, surrounded by a moat.

 In 1369, there was a record of 'three tuns of woad' being purchased by Thomas Bakere of Frome, probably from France.
 Such a large quantity of the blue dye suggests a well-established trade for local dyers and clothiers.
 A 1392 survey of the town mentions tentergrounds: fields of racks for drying the cloth and five fulling mills.
 Where originally wool was exported to Flanders and Italy, more was increasingly retained at home for the production of cloth.
 Woolens such as broadcloth and the lighter kersey became primary products for the area.
 Surnames such as Webbe (weaver) or Tayllor appear in the early 14th century and there are explicit references to cloth makers in 1475.
 By 1470 Somerset was the largest producer after Suffolk, making most of the undyed white broadcloths.
-The industry had become the town's principal base of employment.